Share

 Image from Steve Bowers

-The Non-Luminary World Classification Scheme, or NoLWoCS, is a near standard classification method used to identify the many different forms of planetary bodies, minor worlds, and artificial structures that have evolved naturally or that have been created by the many societies and cultures of the Terragen Sphere.
-While every world or megastructure is, in its own way, unique, there are certain characteristics that can be used to identify and classify these places.
-The purpose of NoLWoCS is to provide an easy, "at a glance" platform for the common User, whereby he might find the navigation of the Sphere, virtual or real, a little easier.
+The Non-Luminary World Classification Scheme, or NoLWoCS, is a near standard classification method used to identify the many different forms of planetary bodies that have evolved naturally or that have been created or altered by the many societies and cultures of the Terragen Sphere.
+While every world is unique in its own way, there are certain characteristics that can be used to identify and classify these places.
+The purpose of NoLWoCS is to provide an easy, "at a glance" platform for the common User, whereby they might find the navigation of the Sphere, virtual or real, a little easier.

 • NoLWoCS is divided into three tiers of classification: Class, Type, and Subtype.
 The different Classes of worlds are dependent on size, overall characteristics, and status of a planet.
-For instance, Planetoidal and Terrestrial world Classes are divided according to size, just as Terrestrial and Jovian worlds are different Classes because of their general characteristics, and of course, artificial worlds are different from all of these because they are not naturally occurring.
+For instance, Planetoidal and Terrestrial world Classes are divided according to size, just as Terrestrial and Jovian worlds are different Classes because of their general characteristics.

 • World Types are dependant on a variety of factors, but generally the compositional elements, which often lead to different planetary features and behaviors, are of sufficient difference to separate these worlds.
 Subtypes are much more specific, and often are the result of what would normally be considered minor planetary features.
 For instance, Gaian worlds are divided into several different Subtypes based on items such as the amount of surface water, atmospheric composition, and so on.